 This definition covers experimental films, artists' films and avant-garde films

 An international film practice that explores cinema's capacity to manipulate light, motion, space, and time, and/or expresses the filmmaker's personal artistic vision.
 Usually linked to broader trends and practices in fine art, avant-garde film is particularly closely associated with modernism, tracing its origins to 1920s Europe in the work of artists motivated by a desire to add a temporal dimension to painting and sculpture.
 Formative early works Rhythmus 21 (Hans Richter, Germany, 1923–25) and Symphonie diagonale (Viking Eggeling, Germany, 1923–24) explore the musical organization of filmic time; while Le ballet mécanique (Fernand Léger, France, 1924) and Anémic cinéma (Marcel Duchamp, France, 1926) offer graphic investigations of Cubist space.
 The influence of Surrealism is apparent in La coquille et le clergyman (Germaine Dulac, France, 1927) and Un chien Andalou/An Andalusian Dog (Salvador Dali and Luis Buñuel, France, 1929); and that of Futurism and Constructivism in Chelovek s kinoapparatom/The Man with a Movie Camera (Dziga Vertov, USSR, 1929).
 Elsewhere in pre World War II Europe, the avant-garde impulse informs the work of Len Lye, Norman McLaren and Alberto Cavalcanti in Britain, as well as the poetic documentaries of Joris Ivens in the Netherlands and Henri Storck in Belgium.
 In 1929, the first international conference on avant-garde film, held in La Sarraz, Switzerland, was attended by Eisenstein, Cavalcanti, and Richter, among others.

 To find books and other resources about experimental films in the Library's collections, use the subject heading experimental films.
 Use this same search to find actual experimental films located in the Jones Media Center.
 Other related subject headings are listed below.

 Articles and other writings about experimental films can be found in many publications.
 Our collection does not include titles which look exclusively at Experimental films.
-You can use Film & Television Literature Index, or Academic Search Complete to find articles or use the Summon box below.
+You can use Film & Television Literature Index, or Academic Search Complete to find articles.
 MLA International Bibliography is another option for articles.